logo

 3. Segments and Sections: The Binary's Organization

 Segments are like the big rooms in a house, and sections are the furniture inside them.
-Segments divide the binary into logical regions:
+Segments divide the binary into logical regions, such as:

-__TEXTWhere the program’s code lives.
-This segment is typically read-only and executable.__text (actual machine instructions), __stubs (dynamic linking data)
+• __TEXT Segment: Where the program's code lives.
+This segment is read-only and executable.

 4. Entry Point: Where the Magic Starts